MelvinG03/INST_126_Final/README.md

 Display the total number of letter guesses and word guesses made by the player.
 2. Create an instance of the WordGuessingGame class with a word bank and theme.
 3. Call the play_game() method to start the game.

+Credit to Ethan Varghese for some help in brainstorming and checking my code.